XYPB/GMR-Conv/README.md

 ## News

 - **April.
 2025** The code and PyPi package is officially released!
+The pre-print is also available on [arXiv](https://arxiv.org/abs/2504.02819) now.

 ## Abstract